The History of Ride for Life

 The PVDA Ride for Life is an annual weekend family event held in the Baltimore/Washington area to raise funds for breast cancer research and to improve the lives of those affected and their loved ones.
 Since its inception in 2004, the event has raised over $780,000 for the Johns Hopkins Breast Center.
 The event coincides with a licensed dressage show sponsored by The Potomac Valley Dressage Association (a 501c 3 non-profit organization).

 Since 2014, the PVDA Ride for Life has not featured the Dancing Horse Challenge, but has gone back to the roots of why the event was created; the riders and their support of our goal.
 The weekend will feature the annual dressage show and focus on our riders through High Pledge Awards, High Score Awards and Breed Awards.
-For the second year in 2017, we will have a Fundraiser Freestyle to allow our competitors to showcase their creativity in an exhibition Musical Freestyle Test of Choice, or a ride at the USEF or FEI level.
+For the third year in 2018, we will have a Fundraiser Freestyle to allow our competitors to showcase their creativity in an exhibition Musical Freestyle Test of Choice, or a ride at the USEF or FEI level.
 The audience will have an opportunity to “vote” for their favorite freestyle by purchasing raffle tickets to be allotted to their favorite horse and rider team.
 We will culminate the Fundraiser Freestyle with an food and beverage event on the concourse, where Fundraiser Freestyle winners will be announced.

 Words frequently are not enough to describe the emotion and drama behind this great event.
 Videos of breast cancer survivors impacted by the PVDA Ride for Life can be seen on PVDA Ride for Life’s YouTube channel and attendees will have the opportunity to connect directly with volunteers impacted by the fundraising efforts of our riders and the PVDA Ride for Life show.